mitmedialab/text_analyses_tools/README.md

 Similar matches use fuzzy string matching algorithms to find and count similar phrases -- so they might be worded a little differently in one text than in the other.

+In both cases, the first thing that happens is stopword removal and extraneous whitespace removal.
+If you set the case-sensitive flag, that's it; otherwise, everything is coverted to lowercase.

 #### Exact matching